yugabyte/yugabyte-db/docs/content/latest/reference/drivers/go/pq-reference.md

 </ul>

-The [PQ driver](https://github.com/lib/pq/) is a popular driver for PostgreSQL which can used for connecting to YugabyteDB YSQL as well.

-This driver allows Go programmers to connect to YugabyteDB database to execute DMLs and DDLs using the standard `database/sql` package.
+The [PQ driver](https://github.com/lib/pq/) is a popular driver for PostgreSQL that can used for connecting to YugabyteDB YSQL.
+The driver allows Go programmers to connect to YugabyteDB to execute DMLs and DDLs using the standard `database/sql` package.

 ## Fundamentals of PQ Driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../../quick-start/build-apps/go/ysql-pq) page under the Quick start section.

-Let us break down the quick start example and understand how to perform the common tasks required for Go App development using the PQ driver.
+The following sections break down the quick start example to demonstrate how to perform common tasks required for Go application development using the PQ driver.

 ### Import the driver package